 The Xangana (Shangaan, Changana) people of the south-eastern lowveld of Zimbabwe, and into adjoining South Africa and Mozambique, are the proud owners of strong traditions, and a unique and vibrant social culture-

-such as stunning hut paintings
+stunning hut paintings

 Changana people celebrate their culture in various ways. such as dance.